WSDOT/PGSuper/Documentation/PGSplice/src/UserGuide/Analysis Results/Analysis Results.md

 Graph | Description
 -----------|------------
-@subpage ug_analysis_results_graph | Traditional engineering graphs for moment, shear, deflection, rotation, stress, and reactions
+@subpage ug_analysis_results_graph | Traditional engineering graphs for moment, shear, deflection, rotation, stress, and reactions.
+Note that these are separated into two views: 1) Individual segment results prior to erection and 2) In the full bridge after girder erections have taken place.
 @subpage ug_concrete_properties_graph | Graphical representation of various concrete properties
 @subpage ug_deflection_history_graph | Change in deflection at a point over time
 @subpage ug_effective_prestress_graph | Changes in effective prestress by position and time